HyperDbg/communication/README.md

 # communication
-The serial communication of HyperDbg
+The serial communication protocl of HyperDbg - GDB